airblade/voom/README.md

 ## How Does It Work?

-You declare your plugins in `repos`, a plain-text file you add to your dotvim repo.
+You declare your plugins in `plugins`, a plain-text file you add to your dotvim repo.
 Here's an example:

 ```
 # Comments start with a hash character.